Back To Search Results

 Indications

-Foscarnet is an FDA-approved antiviral therapy used to treat cytomegalovirus (CMV) and CMV-associated ophthalmic retinitis in individuals diagnosed with AIDS and who are unable to tolerate gancyclovir or as salvage therapy for those who have drug-resistant CMV and fail gancyclovir.
-It also has approval for use as a treatment option in immunocompromised patients with the herpes simplex virus (HSV) who exhibit resistance to acyclovir, the gold standard therapy for HSV.[1]
+Foscarnet is an FDA-approved antiviral therapy used to treat cytomegalovirus (CMV) and CMV-associated ophthalmic retinitis in individuals diagnosed with AIDS and who are unable to tolerate ganciclovir.
+The drug may also be prescribed as salvage therapy for patients with drug-resistant CMV who have failed ganciclovir therapy.
+Foscarnet has also been approved as a treatment option in immunocompromised patients with mucocutaneous herpes simplex virus (HSV) who exhibit resistance to acyclovir, the gold standard therapy for HSV.[1][2]

-Foscarnet also has off-label use in certain instances, such as gastrointestinal diseases such as esophagitis or colitis, outer retinal necrosis, allogeneic stem cell transplant, Varicella zoster virus (VZV) treatment, and even in the prevention of CMV infection itself.[2][1]
-Foscarnet is often used either as monotherapy or in combination with commonly used agents such as ganciclovir for CMV and acyclovir for HSV.
+Foscarnet also has off-label use in certain instances, such as gastrointestinal diseases including esophagitis or colitis, outer retinal necrosis, allogeneic stem cell transplant, varicella zoster virus (VZV) treatment, and even in the prevention of CMV infection itself.[3][4][1]
+Foscarnet is often administered as monotherapy or in combination with agents such as ganciclovir for CMV and acyclovir for HSV.
 When ganciclovir alone is ineffective, clinicians will often combine it with foscarnet.
-If ganciclovir shows strong side effects in a patient, foscarnet is used as monotherapy in its place.[3]
+If ganciclovir therapy causes strong adverse effects in a patient, foscarnet is administered instead.[5]
 While foscarnet is often indicated for the above-mentioned viral infections in immunocompromised patients, it has no use in treating HIV because it does not have antiretroviral properties.
+Preemptive treatment with foscarnet for early human herpesvirus 6 (HHV-6) reactivation in allogeneic stem cell transplant patients effectively prevents complications, with no cases of encephalitis or pneumonitis.
+The treatment results in undetectable viral loads and minimal adverse effects, demonstrating a safe, effective strategy.[6]
+The Infectious Diseases Society of America (IDSA) acknowledges the potential use of foscarnet as an option for outpatient parenteral antibiotic therapy (OPAT) in select patients.[7]

 Mechanism of Action